m-saravana/golang-crawl-ai-summary/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Future Improvements
+- [] Add Notes taking feature
+- [] Evaluation pipeline for summarization quality.
+ROUGE or BLEU
+- [] Add more model support for better summarization (Gemini, etc)
+- [] Move away from summarization to RAG , to chat with the context
+- [] Add a web UI to interact with the crawler and summarizer